kontent-ai/data-ops/src/commands/syncModel/run/README.md

 ## Important Considerations

 - **Entity Matching**: Entities are matched by their `codename`.
-- **Partial Synchronization**: Ensure all dependent entities are included or already exist in the target environment.
 - **No External ID Synchronization**: `external_id` properties are not synchronized to avoid conflicts.
 - **Guidelines References**: References to items or assets not present in the target environment will use `external_id` after synchronization.